AashnaNarang/MLTrading/README.md

 # Setup Instruction

+1. Make sure you have a version of Node.js installed that is higher than version 14.0.0.
+Use https://nodejs.org/en/download/ to download Node.js
-1. Clone the repo
+2. Clone the repo
-2. Add the .env file to the /server folder
+3. Add the .env file to the /server folder
-3. Run the following commands
+4. Run the following commands
     ```
     $ cd server
     $ yarn install
     $ yarn dev
     ```
-4. Now open another terminal to run the client in
+5. Now open another terminal to run the client in
     ```
     $ cd client
     $ yarn install